kg-construct/challenge-tool/README.md

-# EXEC (EXperiment ExeCutor)
+# KGCW Challenge Tool

+The KGCW Challenge Tool is based on the EXEC (EXperiment ExeCutor).
-EXEC (EXperiment ExeCutor) is a simple tool to execute benchmarks on tools which are running in Docker.
+[EXEC](https://github.com/kg-construct/exectool) is a simple tool to execute benchmarks on tools which are running in Docker.
 EXEC exposes a CLI interface `exectool`.

 ## How to use?